ngoldbaum/ngoldbaum.github.io/content/posts/repo-contents.md

 have ever been defined in the repository, some files that were present in the past have since been removed.

-OK, now that we've cloned the repository, let's take a look at what's inside:
+OK, now that we've cloned the repository, let's take a look at what's inside the `.hg` directory:

 ```
 $ cd hg/.hg